Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/index.md

 _The runtime instances in the cluster use the combined configuration._

 A composite runtime group can contain up to 256 runtime groups.
+You can add or remove up to 50 child runtime groups at a time.

 Each standard group can have up to 5 parent composite runtime groups.

 ## Runtime instances

-A runtime instance (also known as a {{site.base_gateway}} data plane node) can only connect to a single runtime group.
 In a composite runtime group, the composite configuration from all child runtime groups is pushed to each runtime instance.

-Each composite runtime group has its own unique control plane endpoint.
-A runtime instance that is connected to a composite runtime group has no knowledge of any other runtime groups.
+A runtime instance (also known as a {{site.base_gateway}} data plane node) can only connect to a single runtime group in a cluster.
+This means that in a composite runtime group, all runtime instances must be managed from the composite group itself.
+Members of a composite group can't have their own runtime instances.

+When adding a standard group to a composite, make sure it has no connected runtime instances.

 The runtime instances of a composite runtime group are not visible to a member runtime group.